JosephABudd/kickzig/README.md

 Still, very much a work in progress.

-## June 20, 2024: version 0.2.0
+## Sep 18, 2024: version 0.3.0

+### As I've been learning zig and dvui, I've been getting a feel for the code patterns that I favor

+* I have regulated my code by implementing those patterns.
+* I have simplified the initialization and interaction of screens in the front-end using techniques and patterns I found in dvui.
+* The tab-bar's have been upgraded and bugs fixed.

 Works with [dvui](https://github.com/david-vanderson/dvui) and zig v.
 0.13.0.

+## Next Plan

+1. Make the framework buildable with or without messages.

 ## Summary

 ### kickzig is a CLI.
 It does 3 things

 1. **Generates the source code**, of an application framework, written in zig.
-The framework which uses the beautiful [dvui](https://github.com/david-vanderson/dvui) graphics framework in the front-end.
+   * The framework uses the beautiful and well documented [dvui](https://github.com/david-vanderson/dvui) graphics framework at the front-end.
 That said, kickzig also requires the developer to understand how to use the dvui widgets.
-The framework source code contains various widget examples.
-(That's why it runs right out of the box.)
-You will find some in the framework source code.
-Also see the dvui [Examples.zig](https://github.com/david-vanderson/dvui/blob/main/src/Examples.zig) or the [dvui demo](https://github.com/david-vanderson/dvui-demo).
+   * The framework's back-end only contains message handlers.
 1. **Adds and removes screens** in the source code.
-   * Screens are the framework's front-end packages that display content to the user and receive input from the user.
+   * Screens are the framework's front-end packages.
+Each type of screen is unique in how it lays out panels.
-   * Different types of screens do that in their own unique way.
-   * A screen may have one or more panels.
-Panels are where the developer designs a display and receives input from the user.
+   * Each panel is unique in how it displays visual output to the user and receive input from the user.
-   * A screen has a messenger which communicates with the back-end.
-The developer subscribes the messenger to the channels of messages that need to be received.
-The developer adds functions to send and receive messages.
+   * A screen has a messenger that handles communications between the screen's panels and the back-end.
 1. **Adds and removes messages** in the source code.
       * Messages are how the framework's front-end and back-end communicate.
-      * The developer will customize each message.
-        * A message's front-end payload is what the front-end sends to the back-end.
-The developer will want to customize the front-end payload.
-        * A message's back-end payload is what the back-end sends to the front-end.
-By default, the back-end payload only returns an optional error message for the user.
-The developer is free to cutomize the back-end payload.
-      * Each front-end screen has a messenger that can send and receive any or all messages with the back-end.
-        * The developer will subscribe a screen messenger to a message's receive channel in order to receive that message.
-        * The developer will send a message through it's send channel.
-        * The developer will create the messenger's send and receive functions.
-      * The back-end has 1 messenger for each message.
-        * A back-end messenger by default
-          * is already subscribed to it's message's receive channel.
-          * is already receiving it's messages through that receive channel.
-          * is already returning it's message through it's send channel.
-          * is already handling errors.
-        * So what does the developer have to do?
-          * For back-end messengers which receive a message, the developer must provide the required functionality for processing the message in the messenger's fn **receiveJob**.
-          * For back-end messengers which can be triggered, the developer must provide the required functionality for creating a new message in the messenger's fn **triggerJob**.
-        * Those messengers which receive a message can also trigger other back-end messengers to send their message.
-For example, an **AddContact** messenger can trigger a **RebuildContactList** messenger to send the updated list of contacts to the front end.
+      * Messages are sent and received through channels.
+      * Each message has it's own back-end handler which receives and/or returns the message.

 The [wiki](https://github.com/JosephABudd/kickzig/wiki) documents building a CRUD with an previous version of kickzig.
 It will be updated using the current version of kickzig as time allows.
+Currently the wiki is not caught up to the current changes to kickzig.

 ## Example: Creating a framework, building and running an application